What are the enrollment requirements?

 What is a Micro-School?

 A Micro-School is a focused environment with a limited number of students.
-At Embark, we only have capacity for twenty four 7th and 8th graders.
+At Embark, we only have capacity for thirty 6th, 7th and 8th graders.

 This small number of students allows for deep connections, personalized experiences and a profound middle school experience.